yaaminiv/yaaminiv.github.io/about.md

 **Students Exploring Aquatic Sciences**: Curriculum Developer (August 2017-Present)
 - Co-planning a Spring 2018 FISH 508 class to empower graduate students to cater their outreach activities to diverse classrooms
-- Working with teachers from Jane Addams Middle School to teach a week-long science course May 2019 *
+- Worked with teachers from Jane Addams Middle School to teach a week-long science course May 2019, including generation of a [Shiny App](https://sthurner.shinyapps.io/oav1/) *

 **National Center for Science Education**: Scientist in the Classroom (January 2017-June 2017)
 - Worked with middle school science teacher to develop lessons about climate change in the Pacific Northwest, specifically ocean acidification.
 Taught two lessons in person *